Knights of Saint Thomas: Foundation

 It was established in 1191, at Acre, after the capture of that city by Richard I of England and Philip II of France.
-After the capture of the city, William, Chaplain to the Dean of St. Pauls Cathedral at London, formed a small religious order, its members taking vows of poverty, chastity and obedience.
+After the capture of the city, William, Chaplain to the Dean of St. Paul's Cathedral at London, formed a small religious order, its members taking vows of poverty, chastity and obedience.
 The purpose of the Order was tending to the sick and wounded, and burying the Christian knights who fell in battle in the Holy Land.
 To that, William, as Prior of the Order, added the purpose of raising funds to ransom captives from the Muslim armies of Saladin.
 The success of the Order enabled it to establish a church and hospital which was dedicated to St Thomas Becket, Archbishop of Canterbury.
 Becket had been murdered in 1170.
 He was declared a martyr and canonised in 1173.

 Property of the Hospital of St Thomas

 Like other religious orders, the Hospital of St Thomas acquired a range of properties including St Thomas's Mill, a watermill in the Bow Back Rivers area, Stratford.
-Previously known as Fote's Mill, around 1245 the Hospital was recorded as paying an annual rent of 9s.
+Previously known as Fote's Mill, around 1245 the hospital was recorded as paying an annual rent of 9s.
 6d for the use of this mill.